MARTIANSID/GraphX/README.md

 <h1>GraphX</h1>
-<p>Website created in flutter to vizualise graph on which different graph algorithms can be applied.</p>
+<p>Website created in flutter to visualise graph on which different graph algorithms can be applied.</p>

 <ol>
     <li>Used multiple concepts of coordinate geometry</li>